 On 24 June 2003, the state prosecutor submitted an indictment against Sheikh Ra'ed Salah and four other members of the Islamic Movement, including the mayor of Umm al-Fahem; as well as two Arab humanitarian organizations.
 The indictment alleges that the Islamic Movement members are "supporting terror" by transferring funds to charity organizations associated with Hamas in the 1967 Occupied Territories.
-Sheikh Ra'ed Salah faces charges under the Prevention of Terrorism Ordinance -1948, Article 3 (membership in a terrorist organization), as well as numerous charges under the Defense (Emergency) Regulations - 1945, in particular Regulation 85.1.a (membership in an illegal association), b (holding a position in an unauthorized association), and g (holding funds belonging to an illegal organization); as well as Regulation 73 (providing a service to an illegal association).
-All of the men have been detained without bond for over two months.
+Sheikh Ra'ed Salah faces charges under the Prevention of Terrorism Ordinance, Article 3 (membership in a terrorist organization), as well as numerous charges under the Defense (Emergency) Regulations - 1945, in particular Regulation 85.1.a (membership in an illegal association), b (holding a position in an unauthorized association), and g (holding funds belonging to an illegal organization); as well as Regulation 73 (providing a service to an illegal association).

+Sheikh Ra'ed Salah and the other members of the Islamic Movement have been detained without bond for over two months.